yaronf/I-D/STAR/draft-ietf-acme-star.md

 * Field type: The type of value to be provided, e.g., string, boolean, array of string
 * Reference: Where this field is defined

+Initial contents: The fields and descriptions defined in {{capability-discovery}}.

 | Field Name | Field Type | Reference |
 |------------|------------|--------------|